 This deliciously rich easy chicken cacciatore is the perfect dish for when you need to feed a couple of people.

 This dish great for feeding a crowd and not requiring a ton of work put into it.
-Once you have your ingredients prepped it’s basically dump all your ingredients into one pot and let it cook.
+Once you have your ingredients prepped, dump all your ingredients into one pot and let it cook.

-You can enjoy this dish by itself or you can have it some extras such as pasta, noodles or even rice.
-This really just comes down to what you feel like and how much time you have to spare.
-Personally I find just eating it by itself enough but I can be a bit lazy.
+You can enjoy this dish by itself or you can have it some extras such as pasta, noodle, or even rice.
+This choice really just comes down to what you feel like and how much time you have to spare.
+Personally, I find just eating it by itself enough, but I can be a bit lazy.

-If you love seeing how recipes are done visually then be sure to check out the video I prepared above.
+If you love seeing how recipes are done visually then be sure to check out the video I prepared below.
 It goes through all the steps to making this delicious chicken cacciatore.

 Easy Chicken Cacciatore Recipe